-It is diffucult to make several restorations when we have many areas to restore.
+It is difficult to manage multiple contact points in class II cavity restorations.
 During such procedures, clinicians usually choose an indirect restoration protocol, as workflow is much easier for the technician rather than for dentists.
-The disadvatage of this method is that you cannot accomplish the work in just one visit.
+The disadvantage of this method is that you cannot accomplish the work in just one visit.
 But, if we know the proper way to manage multiple restorations we can achieve a good result even with direct techniques.
 The main advantage of direct restorations in these cases is the short time needed to get satisfactory results.
 In this article we will discuss how to make it in a more advanced way.

-Img.
-2 – The first step is isolation with the rubberdam.
+The first step is isolation with the rubber dam.
 It’s better to place the dam and then start preparation.
 The most important part is to perform a correct preparation for the future filling.
 This means we have to carefully prepare and polish all margins to round all internal angles; to precisely remove caries, a diamond bur must be used for enamel and a carbide bur for dentin, then sandblasting with aluminum oxide (27 micron particles) is carried out.
 Interproximal polishing with strips or discs is advised.

-Img.
-9 – All molars are restored and now its all about finalize the last premolar.
+All molars are restored and now it’s all about finalizing the last premolar.

-Img.
-13 – Perfectly integrated color, already after 1 day rehydration
+Perfectly integrated color, already after 1 day rehydration.

-Img.
-14 – X-ray shows perfect adaptation of the margins of our restorations
+X-ray shows perfect adaptation of the margins of our restorations.

-As a conclusion of the article we have to stress again how important is recreating a proper shape and contact points when restoring teeth.
+As a conclusion of the article we have to stress again how important it is to recreate a proper shape and contact points when restoring teeth.
 Three are the things that can really make this procedure predictable and durable:

 – a good and thin matrix system, which allow modeling of the matrix itself and good adaptation

 – tough rings, that’ll adapt the matrix in an effective way